Jussie Smollett sentenced to 150 days in jail in fake attack

-Smollett responded by defiantly maintaining his innocence and suggesting he could be killed in jail before being led from the courtroom.

-The sentence and Smollett’s post-hearing outburst capped an hourslong hearing and more than three years of legal drama following Smollett’s claim that he had been the target of a racist and homophobic attack that drew sympathy soon followed by scorn for the former star of the TV show “Empire.”
+The sentence and Smollett’s post-hearing outburst capped an hourslong hearing Thursday and more than three years of legal drama following Smollett’s claim that he had been the target of a racist and homophobic attack.

-Smollett didn’t make a statement when offered the opportunity earlier in the afternoon, saying he was listening to his attorneys’ advice.
-But after Cook County Judge James Linn issued his sentencing decision, Smollett removed the face mask he wore throughout the hearing to proclaim himself innocent.
+Smollett didn’t make a statement when offered the opportunity before the judge announced the sentence, saying he was listening to his attorneys’ advice.
+But after Cook County Judge James Linn issued his decision, Smollett removed the face mask he wore throughout the hearing to proclaim himself innocent.

-He also loudly insisted that he was not suicidal, suggesting that “if anything happens” in jail, he did not take his own life.

 “If I did this, then it means that I stuck my fist in the fears of Black Americans in this country for over 400 years and the fears of the LGBT community,” Smollett said, standing up at the defense table as his lawyers and sheriff’s deputies surrounded him.
 “Your Honor, I respect you and I respect the jury but I did not do this.
 And I am not suicidal.
 And if anything happens to me when I go in there, I did not do it to myself.
 And you must all know that.”